-Public Health England is currently releasing information to us on a weekly basis and we're reporting the information at a local level here.
+Public Health England is currently releasing information to us on a daily basis and we're reporting the information at a local level here, on a weekly basis.
+We publish on a Wednesday, and the data on that day is for the period ending 5 days prior to that.
+This is in order to ensure the data is as complete as possible, as data is retrospectively updated by Public Health England.
 The data is given by 'middle layer super output area', which are geographical areas used by the NHS and the Office for National Statistics to report local data.
-By reporting at this level we can ensure that patient confidentiality is maintained whilst ensuring that you have detailed information.
+By reporting at this level we can ensure that confidentiality is maintained whilst ensuring that you have detailed information.

 Washing your hands, maintaining a social distance of 2 metres and wearing a mask on public transport are the best methods of stopping the spread of coronavirus regardless of the infection rate in your local area.
 People can carry the infection without showing symptoms.
 By following this advice, and by getting tested and isolating immediately if you show symptoms, we can help to protect ourselves, our families and our Derbyshire communities.